Kiyoshika/Kiyoshika/README.md

 * [Simple Expression Parser](https://github.com/Kiyoshika/Simple-Expression-Parser) - A simple mathematical expression parser that takes a character buffer representing a mathematical expression and returns the evaluated value as a float.
 This will be used in an upcoming embedded calculator project.

 ### Software
+* [Vertisec](https://github.com/Kiyoshika/Vertisec) - A Vertica SQL parser to improve the bad error messages Vertica gives by default.
 * [Source Tracker](https://github.com/Kiyoshika/Source-Tracker) - A heavily simplified "git" clone for local version control of files/code.
 I started this project to learn more about file management in C++ (using C++17's filesystem API).

 ## Embedded